 New CBS TV shows this season (so far): Bull, The Case Of, The Great Indoors, Kevin Can Wait, MacGyver, Man With A Plan, and Pure Genius.

 New CW TV shows this season (so far): Frequency, No Tomorrow, and Terry Crews Saves Christmas.

-New FOX shows this season (so far): Grandfathered, The Grinder, Minority Report, Rosewood, and Scream Queens.
+New FOX TV shows this season (so far): The Exorcist, Lethal Weapon, Pitch, Son of Zorn, and Star.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.